Skip to main content

 Publish to CI/CD

 Click "Publish to CI".
-SystemDox creates a pull request on your organisation's shared architecture fitness tests repository (e.g., shared-arch-fitness-tests) containing the generated check_*.sh scripts.
+SystemDox opens a single pull request on your target repository containing everything needed to run the checks: the generated check_*.sh scripts, a run_all.sh runner, and a GitHub Actions workflow that calls it.

 + scripts/check_ban_direct_sentry_imports.sh